Designing Experiences To Improve Mental Health

 Trusted by 200,000+ folks.

 Designing apps for mental health is one area where UX designers can have a huge impact.
-In this article, we’ll look at the issues with current apps, and guidelines to ensure UX practitioners are using clinically proven methods for improving mental health treatment.
+You might assume that there are already dozens of wonderful digital therapies available for people struggling with mental health disorders.
+Bu most apps are useless at best, and harmful at worst, due primarily to a disconnect between the designers building the apps and the patients and providers in the field of mental health.
+In this article, Marli Mesibov will look at the issues with current apps, and guidelines to ensure UX practitioners are using clinically proven methods for improving mental health treatment.

 Did you know that a simple search for “depression” on the iPhone App Store brings up 198 results?
 In the Android Play Store, it brings up 239.
 The categories range from “Medical” to “Health & Fitness” to “Lifestyle.”
 The apps themselves offer everything from “depressing wallpaper” to “mood tracker” to “life coach.”
 We are approaching a golden age of digital therapeutics and design for mental health — if we as UX practitioners do our jobs well.